exercism/python/concepts/lists/about.md

 ## Some cautions

-Recall that variables in Python are _labels_ that point to _underlying objects_. `lists` add one more layer as  _container objects_ -- they hold object references for their collected items.
+Recall that variables in Python are _labels_ that point to _underlying objects_.
+`lists` add one more layer as  _container objects_ -- they hold object references for their collected items.
 This can lead to multiple potential issues when working with lists, if not handled properly.

 ### Assigning more than one variable name
 Assigning a `list` object to a new variable _name_ **does not copy the `list` object nor its elements**.
 Any change made to the elements in the `list` under the _new_ name _impact the original_.

-Making a `shallow_copy` via `list.copy()` or slice will avoid this first-leve referencing complicaton.
+Making a `shallow_copy` via `list.copy()` or slice will avoid this first-leve referencing complication.
 A `shallow_copy` will create a new `list` object, but **will not** create new objects for the contained list _elements_.
-This type of copy will usually be enough for you to add or remove items from the two `list` objects independantly, and effectively have two "seperate" lists.
-(More about the differences between a shallow_copy and a deep_copy a little later).
+This type of copy will usually be enough for you to add or remove items from the two `list` objects independently, and effectively have two "separate" lists.

 ```python
 >>> actual_names = ["Tony", "Natasha", "Thor", "Bruce"]